Genius (company)

-Genius is an American digital media company founded on August 27, 2009, by Tom Lehman, Ilan Zechory, and Mahbod Moghadam.
+Genius (stylized in all caps) is an American digital media company founded on August 27, 2009, by Tom Lehman, Ilan Zechory, and Mahbod Moghadam.
 The company's eponymous website serves as a database for song lyrics, news stories, sources, poetry, and documents, in which users can provide annotations and interpretations for.

 Originally launched as Rap Genius, with a focus on hip-hop music, the company attracted the attention and support of celebrities, and venture capital enabling further growth.
 The site expanded in 2014 to cover other forms of media, such as pop, literature, and R&B, and added an annotation-embedded platform.
 That same year, an iPhone app was released.
 To reflect these new goals, the site relaunched as Genius in July 2014.
 An Android version was released in August 2015, and in 2016 and 2017, the company began producing music-focused original video content and hosting live events and concerts.

 History

 Lyric sites before Rap Exegesis (2000s)

-Prior to the creation of this site, there were websites specifically for searching up lyrics, such as AZLyrics or SongMeanings, some were meant for specific genres, others include guitar tabs or MIDI with them (as in Karaoke).
-Few lyric sites of the time actually embedded the songs that are meant to be transcribed, and even fewer had annotations to explain subtleties like samples, interpolations, references to other lyrics, wordplay, double-entendres or rhyme-schemes.
+Prior to Rap Exegesis' creation, there were websites specifically for searching up lyrics, such as AZLyrics or SongMeanings.
+Some were meant for specific genres, while others included guitar tabs or MIDI (as in karaoke).
+Few lyric sites of the time actually embedded songs meant to be transcribed, and even fewer had annotations to explain subtleties like samples, interpolations, references to other lyrics, wordplay, double entendres or rhyme schemes.

 Genius first started as a crowdsourced hip-hop focused lyric site, and was originally named Rap Exegesis.
-The site changed its name to Rap Genius in December 2009 because "exegesis" was difficult for users to spell.
+The site changed its name to Rap Genius in December 2009 because exegesis was difficult for users to spell.

 Founding and early years (2009–2012)

 Tom Lehman, Ilan Zechory and Mahbod Moghadam of Rap Genius speak onstage at TechCrunch Disrupt New York 2013.

-It was created in August 2009 by founders Tom Lehman (who "entered the first line of code" for the website at 12:30 p.m. on August 19, 2009), Ilan Zechory, and Mahbod Moghadam, the three of whom met during their undergraduate years at Yale University.
+Genius was created in August 2009 by founders Tom Lehman (who "entered the first line of code" for the website at 12:30 p.m. on August 19, 2009), Ilan Zechory, and Mahbod Moghadam, the three of whom met during their undergraduate years at Yale University.
 Lehman and Moghadam came up with the idea for the site in the summer of 2009 when Lehman asked Moghadam about the meaning of a Cam'ron lyric.
 After Lehman built the earliest version of the site, he—along with cofounders Moghadam and Zechory—decided to leave their jobs at D.E.
 Shaw and Google to pursue the idea full-time and bring it to fruition.